W-4 vs W-2 Forms: A Definitive Guide for Employers

 Form W-2

 For each employee that is paid at least $600 in wages, employers must file a copy of the Form W-2 with the Social Security Administration (SSA).
-This is the case even if no income, Social Security or Medicare taxes were withheld from the employee.
+Unlike Form W-4, which employees submit to their employer, Form W-2 is sent to both the employee and government agencies.
+This is a key difference between W2 and W4.

 What are the purposes of these forms?

-- Federal income tax contributions such as Medicare taxes
+- Federal income tax contributions, including Medicare and Social Security taxes.

-- Additional withholdings, such as contributions to retirement plans
+- Additional withholdings, such as retirement plan contributions.

 What is the deadline for submitting W-4 and W-2 forms?

-Another difference between the W-4 and W-2 forms is their submission deadlines.
+Another difference between W-4 and W-2 forms is their submission deadlines.

 W-4 Form | W-2 Form |